-While our current political climate (pardon the pun) has focused on this issue and its significance for many reasons, today we will look at it from a baseball perspective.
+While there is currently a large focus on this issue and its significance for many reasons, today we will look at it from a baseball perspective.

 As everyone has come to understand, baseballs travel further in warmer weather.
 So it would stand to reason as the global temperature increases, so will the amount of runs/home runs in baseball.

 Lets take a look…

 Per baseball-reference.com (via the Post), the average MLB game temperature during night games increased from 73.0 to 73.7 degrees from 2014 to 2015, and from 71.6 to 73.5 during day games

 And while that number might seem insignificant as a whole, Dr. Nathan’s chart at the top of this post and quote below illustrates just how much the temperature can affect the distance a ball travels.